bartongroup/RATS/vignettes/tutorial.md

 as required by Sleuth.
 We use these bootstrapped abundance estimations to control for the effect that the variability in these quantifications has on the DTU calls.

-Two parameters control bootrapping of DTU calls on the abundance estimates:
+Two parameters control bootstrapping of DTU calls on the abundance estimates:

 1. `boots` - Although we recommend bootstrapping both gene-level and transcript-level DTU calls, dropping one would reduce computation time, so the option is provided to allow flexibility for special use cases.